Quick start

-Drop the compiled Chassis CSS into a single HTML file and see what it looks like — no npm, no bundler, no build step.
+Load the pre-compiled Chassis CSS from a CDN into a single HTML file — no npm, no bundler, no build step.

-The fastest way to try Chassis is to load the pre-compiled CSS into an HTML file and open it in a browser.
+The fastest way to try Chassis is to load the pre-compiled CSS from a CDN into an HTML file and open it in a browser.
 No build step, no package manager, no configuration.
-Use this approach to evaluate Chassis or to prototype a layout before investing in a real build pipeline.

-For a real project, you'll want Installation instead — the pre-built CSS uses the default Chassis brand and default settings, so you can't override tokens or feature flags without recompiling.
+For a real project, move on to Installation — the pre-built CSS uses the default Chassis brand and default settings, so you can't override tokens or feature flags without recompiling.

 Try it in one HTML file